-When playing against overseas players (whether at home or abroad), provided they have a current GCDG ranking, they may be assigned a handicap based on their GCDG grade.
-Games against them may then be recorded on your CA handicap card.
+When playing against overseas players (whether at home or abroad), provided they have a current GC Ranking System record, they may be assigned a handicap based on their GCDG grade.
+Games against them may then be recorded on your Croquet England handicap card.

 Assigning a Handicap Based on a GCDG Grade

-If the player has played regularly in recent years and has what you consider to be a realistic Dynamic Grade and/or Actual Handicap, use those to set their handicap based on the table found at The Automatic Handicap System for Golf Croquet.
+If the player has played regularly in recent years and has what you consider to be a realistic Dynamic Grade and/or Actual Handicap, use those to set their handicap as described in the Overseas Players section of the Automatic Handicap System description.

-When a CA member with a handicap is playing overseas in a country with a GC handicap scale from 12 to 0, the following approximate conversions to other systems can be suggested:
+When a Croquet England Associate with a handicap is playing overseas in a country with a GC handicap scale from 12 to 0, the following approximate conversions to other systems can be suggested:

 - Handicaps above 12 should play off 12